alexcordover/femto/README.md

 4) ```$ source ./spark_setup.sh``` - this downloads Spark, the SciPy stack, and other essential machine learning libraries.

 At this point, the Linode server can be used as normal.
-If you would like to set up master/slave configuartion between multiple Linode servers, for the master server, run the following:
+If you would like to set up master/slave configuration between multiple Linode servers, for the master server, run the following:

 5) ```$ startmaster <linode public IP address>```

-To stop the master server, run ```$ stopmaster```.

 For each slave server, run steps 1-4 and the following:

 6) ```$ startslave <master Spark URL>```

-To stop slave servers, run ```$ stopslave```.

 The master Spark URL can be found by visiting ```http://<linode master public IP address>:8080``` on a browser.
 At this point, setup is complete.

+To stop the master server, run ```$ stopmaster```.
+To stop slave servers, run ```$ stopslave```.

 # Jupyter and PySpark